-But all the experts in the field agree there really is no optimum time to take your supplement as long as you’re taking a high enough dose to see a difference, with most concurring that the minimum amount is 5g.
+But all the experts in the field agree there’s no optimum time to take your supplement as long as you’re taking a high enough dose of collagen to see a difference, with most concurring that the minimum amount is 5g.

-(As a side note though, collagen contains a fair amount of glycine, an amino acid that scientists believe can promote a restful night’s sleep.
-While other natural sleep aids have more evidence of effectiveness, if you’re already taking collagen and find it hard to sleep, there’s nothing to stop you taking it before bed to see what happens).
+As a side note though, collagen contains a fair amount of glycine, an amino acid that scientists believe could promote a restful night’s sleep.
+While other natural sleep aids have more evidence of effectiveness, if you’re already taking collagen and find it hard to sleep, there’s nothing to stop you from taking it before bed to see what happens.

 Should I split the dose or take all the collagen in one go?